waldronmatt/webpack-config/README.md

 ## Options

-Use **`isProduction`** to check the current environment and apply some additional logic in `webpack.common.js`.
+Use **`isProduction`** to check the current environment and apply some conditional logic in `webpack.common.js`.

-An example use case is to use `mini-css-extract-plugin` for production builds to extract css into separate files.

-(Code is from this repo's configuration)
+The benefit to this approach is to keep 'locically grouped' configurations together.

 **`webpack.common.js`**